Coordinating Charitable Donations with Leontief Preferences: The equilibrium distribution rule

-A distribution rule is \emph{group-strategyproof} if no coalition of agents can gain utility by misreporting their valuations or contributing less.
+A distribution rule is \emph{group-strategyproof} if no coalition of agents can gain utility by misreporting their valuations or decreasing their contribution.
 This incentivizes truthful reports and allows for a correct estimation of agents' utilities under different distributions.
 Furthermore, a group-strategyproof rule ensures that every agent donates the maximal possible contribution, thereby guaranteeing maximal gains from coordination.